Road (Highways Safety) related deaths

 2023-0081Deceased 2 Mar 2023 West Sussex

-Driver and Vehicle Licensing Agency Department for Transport
+Department for Transport Driver and Vehicle Licensing Agency

-Concerns summary The absence of mandatory medical checks for drivers over 70, relying instead on self-declaration, poses a serious risk to road users as enduring medical conditions may go undetected, contributing to fatal accidents.
+Concerns summary (AI summary) The absence of mandatory medical checks for drivers over 70, relying instead on self-declaration, poses a serious risk to road users as enduring medical conditions may go undetected, contributing to fatal accidents.

 Andrew Still